IBM/watson-continuous-learning-on-db2/README.md

 ## Flow

-1. Source data is retained in on-premise Db2 database.
+1. Source data is retained in on-premises Db2 database.
 1. Data is accessible to Watson Studio via a Secure Gateway.
 1. Secure gateway is utilized to train a cloud-based machine learning model.
-1. Training feedback is stored on-premise for continuous learning.
+1. Training feedback is stored on-premises for continuous learning.

 ## Included components